 You can see all of Frank Lloyd Wright's Los Angeles houses in a well-planned day.
-If you only have a couple of hours to spare, I suggest doing it in this order of priority.
+If you only have a couple of hours to spare, opt for the Hollyhock House where you can take a guided tour.

-Hollyhock House was part of an artists' complex designed for heiress Aline Barnsdall.
-Today, it's recognized by the American Institute of Architects as one of the seventeen Wright buildings that are representative of his contribution to American culture.
-The main house is open for tours, but three buildings still stand on the site: the main house, the garage and chauffeur's quarters, and the so-called Residence A, which was built for artists' living quarters.
+Today, the house recognized by the American Institute of Architects as one of the seventeen Wright buildings that are representative of his contribution to American culture.
+The main house is open for tours, and three other buildings still stand on the site: the main house, the garage and chauffeur's quarters, and the so-called Residence A, which was built for artists' living quarters.

-Get an in-depth look at it and find out how to visit in this guide.
+Get an in-depth look at it and find out how to visit the Hollyhock House.

 Anderton Court Shops